solliancenet/tech-immersion-data-ai/ai-exp2/README.md

 39. Now, select the run button on the Visual Studio toolbar, which is the one with a green arrow followed by the text "PipelineEnhancer."

     ![The run button is displayed for PipelineEnhancer.](media/visual-studio-run-pipeline-enhancer.png "Run button")

+    > Note: If the program stops because of a breakpoint in the code, select **Continue** in top menu.

 40. At the command prompt for the console app, enter **1** to incorporate the Sentiment cognitive skill to your pipeline.